 What is malware?

-Malware, or malicious software, is a type of program or a file that is harmful to your computer.
+Malware, or malicious software, is a program or a file that is harmful to your computer.
 Scammers and hackers use it to compromise your device or its functions, steal your data, etc.

 For example, your device can be injected with malware that searches for sensitive information (like passwords or bank account details) and sends it back to the attacker.

 What are the types of malware?

 The most common types of malware are:

-- Spyware: designed to spy on users’ activities.
+- Spyware: intended to spy on users’ activities;

 - Bot: designed to perform a specific operation continuously and automatically.
-Bots are not always malicious; sometimes, they are used for internet auctions, online gaming, etc.
+Bots are not always malicious; sometimes, they are used in internet auctions, online gaming, etc.;

 - Adware: automatically delivers annoying advertisements;

 How do you get malware?

-There are many methods on how malicious software gets into your device.
-Hackers get crafty to think of new ways to get you.
-Many of these infection routes rely on the human factor, i.e., you, the user doing something, which is the reason why antivirus software and VPNs can’t completely block malware infections.
+There are many methods of malicious software getting into your device, and crafty hackers keep making up new ones.
+Many of these infection routes rely on the human factor, i.e., you, the user doing something.
+That is why antivirus software and VPNs can’t completely block malware infections.